 Disasters & Emergencies Preparedness Programme

-The Disasters and Emergencies Preparedness Programme works to develop effective humanitarian response where it is needed most.
-It aims at a major improvement in the way countries cope with people caught up in a disaster or conflict.
-This ground breaking programme, one of the largest investments of its kind, is funded by UK Aid and managed collaboratively by the CDAC and Start Networks, leveraging the expertise of more than 50 member organisations.
+The Disasters and Emergencies Preparedness Programme was a three-year programme that developed effective humanitarian response where it was needed the most.
+It aimed to improve the way countries coped with people caught up in a disaster or conflict.
+DEPP was one of the largest investments of its kind and was funded by UK Aid and managed collaboratively by the CDAC and Start Networks, leveraging the expertise of more than 50 member organisations.

 DEPP in Action